Bosch (company): India

-Joint ventures
+Previous joint ventures

 BSH Hausgeräte

 BSH Hausgeräte GmbH, in which Bosch acquired all shares in 2014, is one of the world's top three companies in the household appliances industry.
 In Germany and Western Europe, BSH is the market leader.
 It includes the principal brand names Bosch and Siemens, Gaggenau, Balay, Neff, Thermador, Constructa, Viva and Ufesa brands, and further six regional brands.
 Bosch household appliances for the North American market are mainly manufactured at its factory near New Bern, North Carolina.

 EM-motive

 Daimler AG and Bosch established a 50:50 joint venture (JV) to develop and manufacture electric motors in 2011.
 The JV, called EM-motive GmbH, manufactures traction motors for electric, fuel cell and extended-range vehicles at a facility in Hildesheim, Germany.
 In 2019, Bosch acquired the remaining shares and assumed full control of the company.

 Purolator filters

-Bosch co-owned Purolator Filters in a joint venture with Mann+Hummel until 2013.
-In 2013 the Mann+Hummel Group acquired Bosch's stake.
+Bosch co-owned Purolator Filters in a joint venture with the Mann+Hummel Group until 2013.
+In 2013 Mann+Hummel acquired Bosch's stake.